James K. Marshall

 James Keith Marshall (April 17, 1839 – July 3, 1863) was a Confederate Army officer during the American Civil War.
 Marshall commanded the wounded J. Johnston Pettigrew's brigade during Pickett's Charge at the Battle of Gettysburg and died during the assault.

 Early life

 Marshall was born in Fauquier County, Virginia, to Edward Carrington Marshall and Rebecca Courtenay Peyton Marshall.
 He was a grandson of Chief Justice of the United States John Marshall.
 He was related through blood or marriage to Thomas Jefferson, George E. Pickett, and Robert E. Lee.
 His great-grandfather had attended school with George Washington and was commander of the 3rd Virginia Infantry during the American Revolutionary War.
 He was also a first cousin of Col. Thomas A. Marshall and second cousin of General Lee's aide, Col. Charles Marshall.

-James K. Marshall graduated from the Virginia Military Institute in 1860.
+Marshall studied at the Episcopal High School in Alexandria, Virginia, and graduated from the Virginia Military Institute in 1860.
 The Society of Cadets chose him as the final orator for graduation ceremonies.
 He also served as first lieutenant of a cadet company.
 When Virginia seceded from the Union, Marshall was teaching school in Edenton, North Carolina.